n8n-io/n8n-docs/docs/langchain/access-langchain.md

 2. Enter your details, then select **Try for free**.
 3. n8n prompts you to choose your n8n flavor.
 Select **n8n with LangChain**, then select **Continue**.

-!!! note "Existing n8n users can't reuse email address"
+/// note | Existing n8n users can't reuse email address If you have an existing n8n Cloud account, you must use a different email address when signing up for the AI trial.
-	If you have an existing n8n Cloud account, you must use a different email address when signing up for the AI trial.
+///
 ## Browse the LangChain nodes

 1. Create a new workflow.